JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

 flat spectras and a reference flux density of 0.3333333333333333 Jy.
 The linear polarisation is given an RM of zero, meaning Stokes Q is equal to the linear polarisation flux, and Stokes U is zero.
-All versions of the polarisation models are tested (power-law, curved power-law, and polarisation fraction).
+All versions of the polarisation models are tested (power-law, curved power-law, polarisation fraction, list-type).

 This way, the expected sum of Stokes IQUV are simply multiples of the number of components in the model, modulu the beam response (see below).